callum-mcdata/dbtonic-deprecated/README.md

 - Implement all the rules from dbt_project_evaluator.
 - Figure out a way for the user to configure those rules.
 Can I use `ruff` as a baseline here?

-## Long Term
-- If I want to expand beyond just jinja parsing then I'm going to need to get into SQL parsing.
-OOF.
-I guess it is an opportunity to build from the ground up for dbt.
-    - I'll only want to support Snowflake to begin with because it's what I'm most familiar with.
-Maybe DuckDB as well for local testing and cause Josh's work in this area is inspiring.

 ## Longest Term
 - Can I figure out a way to use OpenAI APIs to consistently document columns if a user hasn't?
 Would be optional